La Tomatina: History

 La Tomatina Festival started the last Wednesday of August in 1945 when some young people spent time in the town square to attend the Giants and Big-Heads figures parade.
 One participant's Big-head fell off, as a result of the festivities.
 The participant flew into a fit of rage, and began hitting everything in their path.
-There was a market stall of vegetables that fell victim to the fury of the crowd, as people started to pelt each other with tomatoes until the local forces ended the fruit battle.
+There was a market stall of vegetables that fell victim to the fury of the crowd, as people started to pelt each other with tomatoes until the local forces ended the fruit fight.

 The following year, some young people engaged in a pre-planned quarrel and brought their own tomatoes from home.
 Although the local forces broke it up, this began the yearly tradition.
 In the following years, the boys' example was followed by thousands of people.

 La Tomatina was banned in the early 1950s by Francisco Franco due to the festival's lack of religious significance, however, this did not stop the participants, who were later then arrested.
 The people protested against the prohibition and the festival was again allowed with more participants.
 The festivity was again canceled until 1957 when, as a sign of defiance, a tomato funeral was held: a demonstration in which the residents carried a coffin with a large tomato inside.
 The parade was accompanied by a music band that played funeral marches.
 The protest was successful, and La Tomatina Festival was finally permitted and became an official festival.

 As a result of the report of Javier Basilio, a broadcaster from the Spanish television program called Informe Semanal, the festival started to be known throughout the rest of Spain.
 Since then, the number of participants increased year after year as well as the excitement about La Tomatina Festival.
 In 2002, La Tomatina of Buñol was declared a Fiesta of International Tourist Interest by the Secretary Department of Tourism due to its popularity.

 The 2020 event, which was to be its 75th anniversary, was cancelled in April 2020 due to the COVID-19 pandemic in Spain.
-It had only been cancelled once before, in 1957, for political reasons.
 Due to COVID-19, the 2021 event was also cancelled.

-In the last edition, on August 28, 2024, more than 23,000 people from 51 countries participated.
+On August 27, 2025, the 80th anniversary, more than 22,000 people participated.